Do I need a visa to go to Brazil?

 If you plan to travel to Brazil to receive medical treatment, you should apply for the visa.
 The documents you need are proof of income, international insurance, proof of your health, and an affidavit from your doctor that estimates the cost of the treatment.

-Brazil offers a variety of study visas.
-They are available for undergraduate and graduate courses, as well as internships, exchange programs, religious specializations and religious courses.
+There are a variety of Brazilian student visas.
+The student visa for Brazil is available for undergraduate and graduate courses, as well as internships, exchange programs, religious specializations and religious courses.
 If your program is more than 90 days long, you do not need to apply.
 A letter of acceptance or proof that you are enrolled in the course, internship or educational exchange must be submitted.

-You must be employed by a Brazilian company before you can apply for a work visa.
+You must be employed by a Brazilian company before you can apply for a Brazilian work visa.
 The company must then petition the Ministry of Justice in Brazil for temporary residence on your behalf.
-After authorization has been granted, you can apply at the Brazilian consulate for your work visa.
+After authorization has been granted, you can apply at the Brazilian consulate for a work visa for brazil.
 This can be extended to family members moving to Brazil.